 Puppies with roundworms often have a potbellied appearance.
 They may also develop a dull coat since the worms take away nutrients that keep the coat looking healthy.
 Heavy worm loads can cause diarrhea or mucus in the stool.
 Puppy owners typically diagnose the worms themselves when they see the spaghetti-like masses passed in the stool or vomited.
 Your veterinarian also can diagnose roundworms by examining a sample of the puppy’s stool under the microscope and finding the immature eggs, which confirms adult worms are present in the intestines.

 Veterinarians usually prescribe medication for roundworms as a matter of course.
 These treatments are considered safe even in quite young puppies.
-Many heartworm preventatives also protect against roundworms, since heartworm is a kind of nematode as well.
+Many heartworm preventatives also protect against roundworms.
 This is important because roundworms can also affect children.

 Children at Risk of Roundworms